arkobarman/trafficStopProject/Stanford Project Data Summary/readme.md

 The goal is to find out whether the same analysis can be applied to other states/cities in the Stanford open policing data as in Texas.

-1. Traffic Stop Data Summary.xlsx: Include all data files availabel on https://openpolicing.stanford.edu/
+1. Traffic Stop Data Summary.xlsx: Include all data files available on https://openpolicing.stanford.edu/

 2. citation_data.csv: Include only data files with citation available